Green Tea (Lipton) (1 Serving) and Chai (1 Teacup (6 Fl Oz))

 Opt for Unsweetened Versions

-Drink your tea after a balanced meal rather than on an empty stomach to lessen its impact on your blood sugar.
+Drink your tea after a balanced meal rather than on an empty stomach to prevent a rapid rise in blood sugar levels.

 Find Glucose response for your favourite foods